rohgarg/split-cuda/README.md

  - [x] Add a dlsym-like API in the lower half to figure out addresses of CUDA API
  - [x] Test calling a CUDA function (through lower-half's dlsym API) from the upper half
- - [ ] Add checkpoint-restart logic from mini-DMTCP assignment
+ - [x] Add checkpoint-restart logic from mini-DMTCP assignment
+ - [ ] Test full checkpoint-restart functionality